-You might have seen moisture analyzers on websites that sell scales and balances.
 What is a moisture analyzer?
 What does it do?
-And how does it relate to balances and scales?
 How do you calibrate a moisture analyzer?
 We answer these questions and more in this post about moisture analyzers.
-There are different types of moisture analyzers, and we'll focus on our own PMB, as we can ensure the information is accurate and specific.
+There are many different devices that can be used for testing moisture in a sample, moisture analyzers eliminate the need for laborious oven testing methods by employing halogen bulbs and other variants to effectively heat and dry samples.
+In this post, we'll focus on our own PMB moisture analyzer, as we can ensure the information is accurate and specific.

 What is a moisture analyzer?

 Moisture analyzers are sometimes called "moisture balances".
 They're instruments that determine the moisture content of various types of samples.
 The drying procedures are highly customizable, since different things react to different types of drying procedures, well, differently.
 Moisture analyzers are often connected to computers to observe and analyze the drying process and its effects on the sample.
 You can save the tests in the instrument's memory to repeat frequent testing parameters without having to set them up over and over again, which saves a lot of time.

 How does a moisture analyzer work?